 Mid-morning, take off to Schramsberg Winery for a tour.
 Schramsberg is maker of the world-renowned sparkling wines that have been served in the White House since President Nixon’s time.
 It’s the 2nd oldest winery in the Valley, started in 1862 by an immigrant barber from Germany.

 After many years producing Rieslings and then many more years lying fallow and abandoned, the Schramsberg estate was revived in 1965 and became the first to produce American sparking wines crafted in the true French methode champenoise style.
 You’ll sip Schramsberg’s elegant Blanc de Blanc as you explore Napa Valley’s oldest wine caves, built by the same Chinese laborers who dug the tunnels for the transcontinental railway.
 The cave is lined with more than two million bottles, aging toward perfection.

 Fully steeped in Napa Valley wine history, drive three miles back to Calistoga to taste a few more of the local vintages before lunch.
-Leave your car back at the Inn, and walk three blocks to Up Valley Vintners, at 1371 Lincoln.
-This tasting room represents several small local vintners and growers, who produce only a few hundred cases of wine a year.
+Leave your car back at the Inn, and walk to the many tasting rooms on Lincoln.
+There are several small local vintners and growers, who produce only a few hundred cases of wine a year.
 You won’t find these wines just anywhere, and they are excellent.
 The pours will be only a few sips, but it’s always a good idea to pace yourself.
 Real tasters taste, and then pour most of the rest into the urn that’s provided.
 I, personally, always have a hard time remembering this part.

 Lunch at Solbar